ceph/ceph-ansible/docs/source/index.rst

 The configuration for your Ceph cluster will be set by the use of ansible variables that ``ceph-ansible`` provides.
 All of these options and their default values are defined in the ``group_vars/`` directory at the root of the ``ceph-ansible`` project.
 Ansible will use configuration in a ``group_vars/`` directory that is relative to your inventory file or your playbook.
 Inside of the ``group_vars/`` directory there are many sample Ansible configuration files that relate to each of the Ceph daemon groups by their filename.
-For example, the ``osds.yml.sample`` contains all the default configuation for the OSD daemons.
+For example, the ``osds.yml.sample`` contains all the default configuration for the OSD daemons.
 The ``all.yml.sample`` file is a special ``group_vars`` file that applies to all hosts in your cluster.

 .. note::